nightcycle/bloxidize/README.md

 ## library

 All of the following are published on Wally and NPM.
+It is recommended you download them individually for a better experience, but if you wish to just try out all of them this repository provides an interface that allows access to all of them published on Wally and NPM.

 ### option